 The 2025 Showdown: Which Brokerage Wins Your Rollover?

-Fidelity, Vanguard, and Schwab are the titans of low-cost investing.
-Each has evolved significantly, and the differences that mattered five years ago may no longer apply.
-Here’s the current state of play for IRA rollovers in 2025.
+Fidelity, Vanguard, and Schwab are the three giants of low-cost investing.
+Each has changed significantly over the years, and the differences that mattered five years ago may not matter now.
+Here’s where things stand for IRA rollovers in 2025.

 Cost Comparison: The Race to Zero

 All three now offer commission-free stock and ETF trades.
-The real cost differences are in fund expense ratios and account services.
+The real cost differences show up in fund expense ratios and account services.

 Lowest-cost total market funds: